NSW State election date: Saturday, 25th March 2023. See more Greens state candidates.

 While the government has implemented specific high-profile hospital upgrades including a new building at Concord Hospital, the health system’s ongoing crisis continues with extensive staff shortages and underpayment, beginning before the onset of COVID.
 The government must expand the health system with more doctors, nurses, ambulances and other personnel, and must significantly improve their wages.

-The NSW Government still supports current and new coal mining and gas fracking projects, despite the need to phase out all coal and gas by 2030.
+The NSW Government still supports current and new coal mining and gas fracking projects, despite the need for no new coal or gas projects, and to phase out all coal and gas by 2030.
 The NSW Government has presided over huge loss of species due to their atrocious record on logging, land clearing and development decisions.
 They have managed the Murray Darling into awful decline, ignoring their promises under the Murray-Darling Basin Plan.

 Greens policies will stop unsustainable logging, restore biodiversity protections and severely limit biodiversity offsets.
 See more…